 Favorite thing: If you are in Pittsburgh during the first weekend of August and enjoy boating, be sure to attend the Regatta.
 There are high speed boat races on the rivers, anything-that-floats races, air shows,food fairs, and generally a great time.

-The Arts Festival usually takes place the second and third weeks of June.
+Favorite thing: The Arts Festival usually takes place the second and third weeks of June.
 There are artists from all over the country displaying everything from fine art, jewelry, fabrics, crafts, photography.
 Enjoy a combination of visual arts exhibitions, public art installations, musical performances and a fine arts and crafts market.
 The 17-day event spans Downtown Pittsburgh including Point State Park and a variety of sites along Liberty and Penn Avenues.

 The Three Rivers Arts Festival is a tradition that bridges artistic style and expression, mixing the contemporary visual arts with live music, theater and dance performances contributing to their year-round cultural commitment in Pittsburgh.